olle/talk-query-response/README.md

 #### `Response`

 A message or notification that is published as a response to a previously published Query.
-The Response SHOULD NOT be sent without a distinct Query being seen (use normal event notifications for that instead).
+The Response MUST NOT be sent without a distinct Query being seen (use normal event notifications for that instead).
 The Response is not strictly bound to the time frame of the Query.
 Nevertheless, it is not recommended to publish a Response outside of the time-window, or cadence, that